VODOUN – 21 NATIONS UNDER GOD SANCE TRADITION

 Oya is a Great Yoruban Orisha.
 She is the goddess of Storms and Winds, and Her realm ranges from rainbows to thunder.
 Her name means “She Who Tore” in Yoruba.
 She can manifest as winds ranging from the gentlest breeze to the raging hurricane or cyclone.

 Oya is known as a fierce Warrior goddess and a strong Protectress of women, who call upon Her.
-It is She who assists us with rapid inner and outer transformation.
-Oya, is about absolute change (especially for the good) and is not a Continue reading
+She assists us with rapid inner and outer transformation.
+Oya, is about absolute change (especially for the good) and is not a slow or very patient energy.
+According to Luisah Teish in the book, Jambalaya, Continue reading